PantACRO4life/AE2-Web-Integration2/README.md

 # Compatibility

-The mod is currently implemented only on 1.20.1, 1.12.2 and 1.7.10 versions, although it might change in the future!
+The mod is currently implemented only on 1.21.1 (NEO), 1.20.1, 1.12.2 and 1.7.10 versions, although it might change in the future!
 A few remarks about compatibility:
 - 1.7.10 version is based on [GTNH fork of AE2](https://github.com/GTNewHorizons/Applied-Energistics-2-Unofficial) and [GTNH fork AE2FC for 1.7.10](https://github.com/GTNewHorizons/AE2FluidCraft-Rework)
 - 1.12.2 version is based on [AE2-UEL](https://github.com/AE2-UEL/Applied-Energistics-2) and [AE2FC for 1.12.2](https://github.com/AE2-UEL/AE2FluidCraft-Rework/)